trademebooks/trademebooks-web/README.md

 2. Users have their own profile and their bookstore they want to advertise in order to seel their books.
 3. A mobile image recognition feature that can add books with the snap of a picture.
 4. A middle man payment system;
     Suppose person A wants to buy from person B a pdf file, person A and person B both pay TMB and/or upload the file, then TMB pays and reveals the uploaded files if only both of the two parties have successfully submitted what they wanted from each other.
-That way, TMB acts a trusted middle man.
+That way, TMB acts as a trusted middle man.
 5. Have a good chat/messaging system in place in order to facilitate communication between buyers and sellers.

 ## Tech Stack